 *Tapering should be considered for aspirin and non-steroidal anti-inflammatory drugs.

-Therapy duration is symptoms and CRP guided but generally 1–2 weeks for uncomplicated cases.
+Therapy duration is symptoms-and-CRP guided, but generally one to two weeks for uncomplicated cases.
 Gastroprotection should be provided.
 Colchicine is added on top of aspirin or NSAIDs.

 CRP: C-reactive protein; ECG: electrocardiogram; NSAIDs: non-steroidal anti-inflammatory drugs